 Effective outpatient procedures

-Patients who fail to respond to these non-invasive treatments may require surgery.
-They should determine the least invasive, efficacioussuccessful surgical treatment possible.
-Minimally invasive outpatient procedures performed by the orthopedic surgeons at Laser Spine Institute are more effective alternatives to traditional open spine surgery when treating collapsed discs.
-Contact Laser Spine Institute for additional information and for a review of your MRI or CT scan.
+If you fail to respond to these noninvasive treatments, you may require surgery to treat your collapsed disc.
+However, you may not need to automatically submit to a highly invasive open spine surgery.
+The minimally invasive decompression and stabilization procedures performed at Laser Spine Institute are more effective§ alternatives to traditional open spine surgery when treating collapsed discs.
+These outpatient procedures offer many benefits, such as small incisions, no unnecessary muscle tearing, and faster recoveries.
+Contact Laser Spine Institute for additional information and for a review of your MRI report or CT scan to determine if you are a candidate for one of our innovative procedures.